ssoderlinglab/SpatialProteomics/README.md

 Navigate into and run:
 - analysis/2_SWIP-TMT/1_MSstatsTMT-analysis.R
     - output: adjacency matrix, neten adjacency matrix, TMT protein data
+     - You can only run this if you have the PSMs.
+Reach out the proteomics core in the event you need this.
+Some examples are under ~/PSM

 - analysis/2_SWIP-TMT/2_Swip-TMT-normalization.R
+ - Start with this to get the entire pipeline below for protein clustering

 ### Protein clustering into modules using Leiden Algorithm

+Please ensure you have run ~/analysis/2_SWIP-TMT/2_Swip-TMT-normalization.R

 Navigate into analysis/3_Clustering and run:
 - analysis/3_Clustering/1_generate-network.R
 - analysis/3_Clustering/2_leidenalg-clustering.py